 Taking HIV medicines every day prevents HIV from multiplying, which reduces the risk that HIV will mutate and produce drug-resistant HIV.
 Skipping HIV medicines allows HIV to multiply, which increases the risk of drug-resistant HIV developing.

 Research shows that a person’s first HIV regimen offers the best chance for long-term treatment success.
 So adherence is important from the start—when a person first begins taking HIV medicines.

-To get tips on adherence, read the AIDSinfo fact sheet: Following an HIV Regimen: Steps to Take Before and After Starting Treatment.
+To get more tips on adherence, read the AIDSinfo fact sheet: Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines.